instructure/instructure-ui/packages/ui-layout/src/components/ContextView/README.md

     margin="x-large 0 0"
   >
     <Text size="small">
       This ContextView uses the inverse background and medium padding.
-Its size prop is set to small, which causes long strings like this to wrap.
+Its width prop is set to `30rem`, which causes long strings like this to wrap.
 It also has top margin to separate it from the ContextViews above it.
     </Text>
   </ContextView>
 </div>